patternfly/patternfly-elements-documentation/content/develop/step-2d.md

 }
 ```

 If the changed attribute is `pfe-following`, the button text will update based on our conditional.
-Pretty straight-forward, right?
+Pretty straightforward, right?
 Now our button completely reflects the state of `pfe-following` with everything wired up.

 The UI will look like this when we click the follow button: